Debris cone in landslide-hit Blatten over 100 metres high in places

 The site is being monitored day and night, said Mayoraz.
 The observers from the fire brigade, army and civil defence will raise the alarm if, for example, they see that the level of the Lonza is rising or the dammed lake is draining faster.
 This allows them to react accordingly to developments down the valley at the debris cone or on the mountain.

 Last Wednesday afternoon, the Birch Glacier above Blatten and the debris deposited on it fell from the Kleine Nesthorn into the valley.
 The village in the Valais Lötschental was largely buried.
 A lake formed behind the debris cone, which flooded houses that had been spared from the collapse.
-The glacier collapse had been preceded by a collapse on the Kleine Nesthorn.
-Around 300 people had been evacuated in advance.
-One person is missing after the collapse.

 Adapted from German by DeepL/ac